arslan-arshad-ropstam/real-estate-plugin-task/README.md

      ```

 4. **Add Placeholder Image** (Optional):
-   - To avoid issues with external services like `via.placeholder.com`, add a local placeholder image:
+   - To avoid issues with external services like `picsum.photos`, add a local placeholder image:
      - Place an 800x600 image (e.g., `placeholder.jpg`) in `real-estate-listings/assets/images/`.
      - Ensure `class-wp-cli.php` uses the local image (see WP-CLI section).